-We’ve shared a lot of our favorite Office 365 features over the past several months, but we couldn’t complete this series without a nod to the Microsoft classics we all know and love.
-This week, we’re looking at Word, Excel, and PowerPoint – the backbone of the Microsoft Office suite.
+We’ve shared a lot of our favorite Microsoft 365 features over the past several months, but we couldn’t complete this series without a nod to the Microsoft classics we all know and love.
+This week, we’re looking at Word, Excel, and PowerPoint – the backbone of the Microsoft suite.

-With Office 365, you get access to all of these classic programs, with the added benefit of syncing your work across your devices and easily sharing it with colleagues.
-Wherever you are, you can access your Office 365 account, including your saved work, to make collaboration easy, even on the go.
-An added benefit of an Office 365 subscription vs. the “perpetual” version of Office (like Office 2019, and those that came before it) is that you’ll always have the latest features of these programs, updated automatically.
+With Microsoft 365, you get access to all of these classic programs, with the added benefit of syncing your work across your devices and easily sharing it with colleagues.
+Wherever you are, you can access your Microsoft 365 account, including your saved work, to make collaboration easy, even on the go.
+An added benefit of a Microsoft 365 subscription vs. the “perpetual” version of Microsoft (like Office 2019, and those that came before it) is that you’ll always have the latest features of these programs, updated automatically.
 Here are a few of our favorite new features that have come with recent updates:

 If you’re more of a pen and paper person, you might enjoy Ink Editor, which allows you to rearrange or strikeout text, and even correct spelling errors or insert words using your digital pen to make edits in real-time.
 On the flip side, if you’re all about digital, you can easily turn your word document into a webpage with the Transform to Web Page feature.